-The Art Room where Spoon has been working for many years teaching poetry and prose classes was about to be closed down 2012.
+The Art Room where Spoon was working for many years teaching poetry and prose classes was about to be closed down 2012.
 According to Spoon New Folsom has had one of the best art programs among California prisons.
-Since then CDCR decided to allow a new pilot program of Arts In Corrections and Spoon was working as a teacher there for a short period before he was transferred to Lancaster in 2013.
+CDCR then decided to allow a new pilot program of Arts In Corrections and Spoon was working as a teacher there for a short period before he was transferred to Lancaster in 2013.

 This is what Spoon wrote about the Art Room in 2011: